 Summer holidays are on the horizon and we’re all in that last-leg mindset; getting our remaining hard work in before we can relax.
 This month’s wish list is inspired by welcoming the warm summer sun, tying up loose ends and getting holiday ready.
 I’ve rounded up my favourite bits and pieces from designers, creative stores and amazing indie brands, so kick back, browse and enjoy these lovely picks.

 1. Everybody that knows me knows I love Rifle Paper Co‘s stunning stationery creations, from block-colour cards to gold-foiled, floral calendars.
 Now, the clever indie brand has taken their game a step further by way of new collaboration with Keds.
 Talk about fancy footwork.
 These new printed plimsolls come in three different limited edition styles featuring three different prints by Rifle.
 Perfect for traipsing around on holiday and looking like a million bucks.

-2. You might have spotted our review of Glasshouse Salon in Hackney on the blog, but did you know this east London spot also has a great shop and journal?
+2. You might have spotted my review of Glasshouse Salon in Hackney on the blog, but did you know this east London spot also has a great shop and journal?
 The shop stocks all manner of wonderful green beauty products including one of our favourite brands Clean Beauty Co.
 This facial elixir is a brilliant summer moisturiser; not too heavy, not too light and packed with cruelty-free omegas, essential fatty acids, vitamins and antioxidants.
 Plus, its rose and geranium scent will leave you smelling like a fancy flowerbed.

 Words: Emily Beeson | @boogiemargaret